KyLeggiero/libgit2.swift/README.md

-## Exclusions

-### Runtime

-libgit2 implements & ships with its own runtime. libgit2.swift instead opts to use Swift's builtin runtime.

-This means that rote platform/runtime things which C needs (like `str.h`) were skipped because Swift already has a very good way to handle everything those handle (like `String`).

-Aside from that, all original (Git-specific) types from libgit2 are included here.

-### Randomness

-libgit2 provides public functionality to specifically seed its random number generator, allowing for deterministic pseudo-randomness.

-libgit2.swift does not provide this functionality, instead using Swift's builtin random subsystem (which automatically stirs/seeds the random number generator), resulting in non-deterministic pseudo-randomness (or true randomness, depending on the implementation used).

 ## Windows

 No Windows support yet, sadly.
-Putting in a buch of the C Windows code but no tweaking it to work on Windows til We have a Windows machine to test it on.
+Putting in a bunch of placeholder Windows code but won't be able to make sure it compiles & runs on Windows til We have a Windows machine to test it on.

 ## Feedback

-If you feel strongly about any of the decisions which cause this package to diverge from libgit2 (for example, using platform randomness and denying deterministic PRNG), please file an issue at https://github.com/KyLeggiero/libgit2.swift/issues/new/choose
+If you have an improvement idea, or just feel strongly about any of the decisions which cause this package to diverge from libgit2 (for example, using platform randomness and denying deterministic PRNG), please file an issue at https://github.com/KyLeggiero/libgit2.swift/issues/new/choose